Giant Vortex Clusters in a Two-Dimensional Quantum Fluid

-An isolated system that is initially stirred will generally undergo dynamics that eventually achieve quiescent thermodynamic equilibrium.
-However, in some systems, the near decoupling of particular degrees of freedom can lead to a separation of time-scales for equilibration~\cite{kraichnan1980two}.
-This can result in strikingly different thermodynamic behavior in the sub-systems where no spatially-uniform equilibria exist~\cite{Montgomery:1974dra,kraichnan1967inertial,onsager1949statistical}.
-As first recognized by Lars Onsager~\cite{onsager1949statistical}, a prototypical example is a system of $N$ point vortices~\cite{Lin:LboE0Oun} contained within a bounded incompressible two-dimensional (2D) fluid.
-Onsager's model predicts that with sufficient decoupling between two and three-dimensional flow, and negligible viscous dissipation, high energy incompressible flow leads to low-entropy, large-scale aggregations of like-circulation vortices.
-His theory has been highly influential~\cite{kraichnan1967inertial,Montgomery:1974dra}, providing understanding of diverse classical quasi-2D systems such as turbulent soap films~\cite{Rutgers:1998uz}, guiding-center plasmas~\cite{smith1990nonaxisymmetric}, self-gravitating systems~\cite{binney2011galactic}, and Jupiter's Great Red Spot~\cite{young2017forward}.
-However, despite the intuition provided by Onsager's model, quantitative demonstrations of point-vortex statistical mechanics have been elusive.
-While two-dimensional classical fluid dynamics can realize vortex cluster growth, various limitations seem to prevent them reaching Onsager's equilibrium vortex state~\cite{tabeling2002two}.
-The physical manifestation of high-energy point-vortex clusters in any fluid system has thus remained unrealized since Onsager's seminal work in 1949~\cite{onsager1949statistical}.
+An isolated system that is initially stirred will in most cases eventually achieve quiescent thermodynamic equilibrium.
+However, in some systems, the near decoupling of particular degrees of freedom can result in an isolated subsystem with a different time-scale for equilibration~\cite{kraichnan1980two}.
+Strikingly, the subsystem can exhibit highly-correlated and non-uniform thermal equilibria ~\cite{Montgomery:1974dra,kraichnan1967inertial,onsager1949statistical}.
+As recognized by Lars Onsager~\cite{onsager1949statistical} a prototypical example is a system of N point vortices~\cite{lin1941motion} contained within a bounded two-dimensional (2D) fluid.
+This model predicts that, given sufficient decoupling between two and three-dimensional flow and negligible viscous dissipation, high energy fluid flow yields low-entropy equilibria that exhibit large-scale aggregations of like-circulation vortices~\cite{onsager1949statistical}.
+This is markedly different to the behavior of vortices in 3D fluids ~\cite{maurer1998local,henn2009emergence}.
+Onsager’s theory has provided some understanding of diverse classical quasi-2D systems such as turbulent soap films~\cite{Rutgers:1998uz}, guiding-center plasmas~\cite{Smith:1990cx}, self-gravitating systems~\cite{binney2011galactic}, and Jupiter’s Great Red Spot~\cite{young2017forward}.
+However, quantitative demonstration of point-vortex statistical mechanics is challenging; although the dynamics in two-dimensional classical fluids can lead to vortex cluster growth, these vortices are continuous and cannot be realistically modeled by discrete points~\cite{tabeling2002two,sommeria2001two}.
+Aware of this limitation, Onsager noted the model would be more realistic for 2D superfluids, where vortices are discrete, with circulations constrained to $\Gamma = \pm h/m$, where $h$ is Planck’s constant and $m$ is the mass of a superfluid particle.
+The physical realization of high-energy point-vortex clusters in any fluid system has however remained elusive.

-The energy of an isolated 2D fluid containing $N$ point vortices can be expressed in terms of the relative vortex positions~\cite{Lin:LboE0Oun}.
-In an unbounded uniform fluid, it has the form~\cite{boundary}
+The incompressible kinetic energy of an isolated 2D fluid containing N point vortices can be expressed in terms of the relative vortex positions~\cite{lin1941motion}.
+In an unbounded uniform fluid, it has the form